 There a number of apps that offer support, self-care of symptoms and enable users to carry on with their day-to-day activities for as long as possible.

 More useful links

 - Dementia services - Belfast Health and Social Care Trust

 - Dementia services - Northern Health and Social Care Trust

-- Mental health services for older people - South Eastern Health and Social Care Trust
+- Dementia services - South Eastern Health and Social Care Trust

 - Dementia services - Western Health and Social Care Trust